 WARNING !!
 If you change a sampling code because it already exists in database, don’t forget to update your specimens, in order to link the correct locality…

+.
+Note that the import procedure may automatically convert coordinated in the form ‘10° 45’ 56” W’ ‘9° 45’ 56” N’ into their corresponding decimal values (watch out that you didn’t forget the minutes and seconds signs).

 There can also appear errors if you use the wrong format, for example for coordinates.
-You will then see ‘wrong_dms_coordinate_format’.
-Import file *.txt must be corrected and reimported in that case.
+You will then see ‘wrong_dms_coordinate_format’Import file *.txt must be corrected and reimported in that case.

+Specific situations

+How to document relationships between specimens ?

+Darwin can handle relationships between specimens.
+E.G. : a specimen can be part of another specimen, is a parasite or an host of another.
+A navigational link documenting this relation will appear in the Darwin interface.
+The display of this link is bidirectional.

+From the imported specimen